The Basics of Becoming a Child and Family Social Worker

 Hurdles to Becoming a Child and Family Social Worker?

-I think the biggest hurdles I faced as an entry level worker were insecurities about working with clients who were older in age than I was.
+I think the biggest hurdles I faced as an entry level caseworker were insecurities about working with clients who were older in age than I was.
 Overcoming that included many hours of practicing my work and becoming as knowledgeable as possible about policies and procedures.
 When I gained the knowledge and practice, I built confidence to be able to tell myself that I am skilled and adept in my process while still remaining humble to realize that there is still so much to learn.

 Click To Tweet!